SimVascular/svFSI-Tests/01-heat/01-diffusion-line-source/README.md

    }
 ```

 Here, `Zero out perimeter` is only effective when used alongside Dirichlet BC.
-When set to `true`, this setting will enforce the temperature on top-left and bottom-left coroners to be zero.
+When set to `true`, this setting will enforce the temperature on top-left and bottom-left corners to be zero.

 ## Unsteady Dirichlet BC